wohahobg/gamecms-cs16/README.md

-For more information please vist https://docs.gamecms.org
+For more information please go to https://docs.gamecms.org/counter-strike-1-6